Photo by Nicole Harnois Photography

 Did you know wedding photographers have a different way of doing things?
 We aren’t one size fits all and there is beauty in that!
 There are so many things to consider before going through with booking your dream photog for your big day.
-I know , I know you’re super excited to get the ball rolling but here are some things to consider when finding your perfect photog match!
+I know you’re super excited to get the ball rolling so here are some things to consider when finding your perfect photog match!

 If you can, meet up with your photographer beforehand.
-A lot of photographers will do consults at coffee shops or their own home.
+A lot of photographers will do consults at coffee shops, restaurant, or even their own home or yours.
 Meeting, calling or Face Timing before booking is a great way to get to know your photographer before moving forward.
 Do you have similar personalities?
 Is this photographer going to be someone that can get along with your family or guests?
 Are they going to bring out the best of you + your boo with their common interests, sense of humor?
 Are they not afraid to get up in front or do you want someone who is more laid back?
 Having a personality that alines with yours and helps make you comfortable can make all the difference.

 You need to decide what kind of style fits you and your day best.
 Light and airy?
 Moody?
 Emotional?
 Candid?
 Posed?
 Unposed?
 Mix of both?
 Once you decide what kind of style fits this can help cut down some of your options.
 Every photographer has their own way of doing things and not a single photographer is one size fits all.
 The beauty in having your choice when it’s your wedding day is making sure you’re surrounded by people that are going to make your day a better experience for you!